nodejs/node-addon-examples/website/docs/build-tools/prebuild.md

   }
 ```

-For the `prebuild` and `prebuild-install` commands, the `--runtime` argument must be `napi` to request N-API builds.
-When requesting N-API builds, the module's `package.json` file _must_ include a `binary` property as described next.
+For the `prebuild` and `prebuild-install` commands, the `--runtime` argument must be `napi` to request Node-API builds.
+When requesting Node-API builds, the module's `package.json` file _must_ include a `binary` property as described next.
 And the `binding.gyp`  `CMakeLists.txt` file _must_ include a define for `NAPI_VERSION` as described below.

-One or more `--target` arguments may be specified to request builds for specific N-API versions.
-N-API versions are positive integer values.
-Alternatively, `--all` may be used to request builds for all N-API versions supported by the module.
+One or more `--target` arguments may be specified to request builds for specific Node-API versions.
+Node-API versions are positive integer values.
+Alternatively, `--all` may be used to request builds for all Node-API versions supported by the module.

 In the absence of both `--target` and `--all` arguments, `prebuild` will build the most current version of the module supported by the Node instance performing the build.

 ### The `binary` property

-Native modules that are designed to work with [N-API](https://nodejs.org/api/n-api.html) must explicitly declare the N-API version(s) against which they can build.
+Native modules that are designed to work with [Node-API](https://nodejs.org/api/n-api.html) must explicitly declare the Node-API version(s) against which they can build.
 This is accomplished by including a `binary` property on the module's `package.json` file.
 For example:

 ```json
 "binary": {